 Adorable tabby cats look a lot like purr-fect little tigers with dark-line markings on their coats.
 These felines come with an array of personalities and a fascinating history behind their unique markings.

 The tabby cat personality is captivating by nature; their unique patterns come in several patterns, sizes, and colors.
-Although domestic cats are common breeds with tabby markings, it’s not a specific breed of cat but rather a coat pattern.
+Although domestic cats are common breeds with tabby markings, it’s not a specific cat breed but rather a coat pattern.

-Morris, Garfield, and The Cheshire Cat are a few Disney cat characters that depict tabbies’ diverse personalities.
-Many exhibit mischievous kitties, others are complete foodies, like Garfield, the ginger tabby.
+Morris, Garfield the cat, and The Cheshire Cat are a few Disney cat characters that depict tabbies’ diverse personalities.
+Many exhibit mischievous kitties, while others are complete foodies, like Garfield, the cutest name for a ginger tabby.
 And Jennyanydots, the musical cat who sleeps all day, is another well-known example of our tabbies’ many personalities.

 Contents